 - Cost vs. Time S-Curve: This type of analysis is suitable for projects that require both labor and non-labor intensive elements.
 The main concern here is the cumulative costs at a specific stage of the project and its effect on the cash flow as well as the potential risks of exceeding the allotted costs.

 Creating the Cost vs. Time S-Curve Use the actual cumulative amount of expenditures incurred from baseline start date to cut-off date of progress stage and compare the S curve created against the Baseline S curve for total cost allotment for the same cut-off date.

 - Man Hours vs. Time S-Curve: This type of analysis is suitable for projects that are estimated as labor intensive, in which the project manager has to know the cumulative amount of man hours worked at a specific stage of the project.
-Results of the graph will provide the basis for adjustment, whether there is underperformance that warrants additional labor force or the implementation of closer supervision.
+Results of the graph will provide the basis for adjustment, whether there is under-performance that warrants additional labor force or the implementation of closer supervision.

+Creating the Man Hours vs. Time S-Curve: Use the actual cumulative amount of man-hours worked from baseline start date to cut-off date of progress stage and compare the S curve created against the Baseline S curve for man-hour allotment for the same cut-off date.
 As a note, the models and analyses can be used to monitor the different phases or tasks of a project.
 Since time is of the essence, the convenience of using the most appropriate and multi-faceted project management software allows the application of this theory for different project management scenarios.